simonmichael/hledger_site/index.md

 <!-- <a href="https://www.bountysource.com/trackers/536505-simonmichael-hledger"><img border=0 src="https://www.bountysource.com/badge/tracker?tracker_id=536505" title="Contribute or claim issue bounties via Bountysource" alt="bountysource"></a> -->
 </div>

-Building and supporting good software and documentation costs a lot.
+Building and supporting good software and documentation requires a lot of time and life energy.
 Maybe these thousands of person-hours have helped you ?
-You can be one of the wise and attractive people helping to sustain and accelerate the hledger project.
+You can give back at any level and be one of the generous Sponsors helping to sustain and accelerate the hledger project, and helping more people to achieve financial freedom.

 <br>
 <br>

 <!---------------------------------------------------------------------------->
 <style>